-- 17.1 Effective December 1, 2000, employees represented by the Union, with the exception of eligible employees who "elected" to remain in the Harvard University Retirement Plans ("Electing Employees") and employees who were on long-term disability on December 1, 2000, shall participate in the Central Pension Fund of the International Union of Operating Engineers and Participating Employers (the "Fund"). - 17.2 Effective December I, 2000, Union-represented employees shall not receive additional service credit, compensation recognition, or financial contributions for purposes of determining an individual's retirement benefit under the University Retirement Plans.
-Union-represented employees hired on or after December I, 2000 are not eligible to participate in the University Retirement Plans. - 17.3 Effective July 1, 2005, the University will contribute an amount equal to nine (9%) percent of the "eligible compensation" of each participating Union-represented employee and effective July 1, 2007, the University will contribute an amount equal to nine and one-half (9.5%) percent of the "eligible compensation" for such represented employees.
-In the event a Union-represented employee becomes disabled (as defined under the University-sponsored disability plan) after July 1, 2005, until the employee either ceases to be disabled or retires (whichever is earlier), the University shall continue to make contributions to the Fund on his/her behalf based upon the eligible compensation he/she was receiving at the onset of the disability.
+- 17.1 Effective December 1, 2000, employees represented by the Union, with the exception of eligible employees who "elected" to remain in the Harvard University Retirement Plans ("Electing Employees") and employees who were on long-term disability on December 1, 2000, shall participate in the Central Pension Fund of the International Union of Operating Engineers and Participating Employers (the "Fund"). - 17.
+2 Effective December 1, 2000, Union-represented employees shall not receive additional service credit, compensation recognition, or financial contributions for purposes of determining an individual's retirement benefit under the University Retirement Plans.
+Union-represented employees hired on or after December 1, 2000 are not eligible to participate in the University Retirement Plans. - 17.3 Effective March 1, 2022, the University will contribute an amount equal to ten (10%) percent of the "eligible compensation" of each participating Union-represented employee.
+In the event a Union-represented employee becomes disabled (as defined under the University-sponsored disability plan) after July 1, 2005, until the employee either ceases to be disabled or retires (whichever is earlier), the University shall continue to make contributions to the Fund on their behalf based upon the eligible compensation they were receiving at the onset of the disability.
 The University shall on August 15, 2005 and the fifteenth of each month thereafter (or such later date as the University and Union mutually agree), remit the contribution due to the Fund for the immediately preceding month.
-The University shall have no obligations with respect to the Fund other than the obligation to make contributions as provided in this Article, except as may be provided by law.

-17.4 The words "elected," "eligible compensation," and "Electing Employees," are defined in, or to the extent not defined should be in accordance with, the appended Memorandum of Agreement dated November 8, 2000.
-The terms of such Agreement are controlling with respect to the application and interpretation of this Article 17.
+The University shall have no obligations with respect to the Fund other than the obligation to make contributions as provided in this Article, except as may be provided by law. - 17.4 The words "elected," "eligible compensation," and "Electing Employees," are defined in, or to the extent not defined should be in accor-